ayndqy/svelte-micro/README.md

 path.subscribe(() => window.scrollTo(0, 0));
 ```

-By default svelte-micro doesn't control scroll behavior, but it's easy to do on your own.
+By default svelte-micro doesn't control scroll behavior, but it's easy to do on your own

 ### Guarded route